apache/druid/docs/multi-stage-query/security.md

 ## S3

 The MSQ task engine can use S3 to store intermediate files when running queries.
 This can increase its reliability but requires certain permissions in S3.
+These permissions are required if you configure durable storage.

 Permissions for pushing and fetching intermediate stage results to and from S3: